El Bilal Touré

-El Bilal Touré (born 3 October 2001) is a professional footballer who plays as a striker for Süper Lig club Beşiktaş on loan from Serie A club Atalanta.
+El Bilal Touré (born 3 October 2001) is a professional footballer who plays as a striker for Serie A club Parma, on loan from Serie A club Atalanta.
 Born in Ivory Coast, he represents the Mali national team.

 Club career

 Reims

 On 3 January 2020, Touré signed his first professional contract with Reims.
 He made his professional debut in a 4–1 Ligue 1 win over Angers on 1 February 2020, and scored Reims' first goal in the game.

 Almería

 On 1 September 2022, Touré moved to La Liga side Almería on a six-year contract.
 On 26 February 2023, he scored the only goal in a 1–0 victory over Barcelona, to be his club's first ever win against the latter.

 Atalanta

 Touré signed for Serie A club Atalanta on 29 July 2023.
 His transfer fee of €30 million was the most expensive in the club's history.